EAW Abuse of European Arrest Warrant by Alexander Adamescu

 Alexander Adamescu a German citizen and legal resident of the United Kingdom who is the victim of political persecution by Romania.

-Alex Adamescu was on his way to the Frontline Club to take part in the event.
+Alex Adamescu was on his way to the venue to take part in the event.
 The London Metropolitan Police were waiting for him outside the venue, prevented him from speaking, and took him into custody.

 This is footage of the arrest and of the event that followed.
 Panelists include Eeva Heikkila, Adriana Adamescu (replacing Alex), Radu Moraru, Neil Barnett and Peter Oborne.
 Joseph Sternberg was the moderator.